Gomme bichromatée : réaliser son premier tirage — sans bichromate avec l'Aquaprint

 Step 4: Develop in water

-Step 5: Drying and additional passes
+Step 5: Additional color passes